wenjunshao/Deploy-and-administer-Linux-virtual-machines-in-Azure/Instructions/Labs/Lab04-backup-vms.md

 + Skill 0: Create a virtual machine (Quickstart template).
 + Skill 1: Create and configure a Recovery Services vault.
 + Skill 2: Configure Azure virtual machine-level backup.
-+ Skill 3: Connect to a Linux virtual machine using a user and password  (optional)

 ### Estimated timing: 30 minutes